keboola/docker-bundle/ENVIRONMENT.md

 #### Files

-Output files from `/data/out/files` folder are automatically uploaded to file uploads.
-There are two ways how to define file upload options - configuration and manifest files, where manifest has a higher priority.
+All output files from `/data/out/files` folder are automatically uploaded to file uploads.
+There are two ways how to define file upload options - configuration and manifest files, where manifest has a lower priority.

 These parameters can be used (taken from [Storage API File Import](http://docs.keboola.apiary.io/#files)):